 All middle and high schools within the municipalities have a sworn School Resource Officer assigned on a full-time basis.
-Middle and high schools located in the unincorporated areas of Horry County as well as elementary schools, regardless of their location, have armed civilian security officers assigned to their campuses which are referred to as School Security Officers.
+Middle and high schools located in the unincorporated areas of Horry County, as well as elementary schools, regardless of their location, have armed civilian security officers assigned to their campuses which are referred to as School Security Officers.
 Coverage is also provided at the Conway Education Center and the District Office.

-Other Resources
+Other Security Resources

-We also maintain an environment conducive to learning by:
+We also maintain a safe environment which is conducive to effective learning by:

-- 1. Utilizing the services of School Security Officers, Security Guards, and SROs; - Utilizing the services of a narcotics K-9 to randomly search campuses.
-Searches are routinely conducted by a private contracted vendor, and occasionally by law enforcement agencies with appropriate jurisdiction when conditions warrant; - 3.
-Walk-Through Metal Detectors and Hand-Held Wands: - 4.
+- Utilizing the services of School Security Officers, Security Guards, and SROs; - 3.
+Walk-Through Metal Detectors and Hand-Held Wands; - 4.
 A visitor management screening system is in effect for all schools; - 5.
 Providing an application for mobile devices which facilitates anonymous reporting of bullying and harassment to school officials; - 6.
-Security cameras in all schools and on all busses; - 7.
-Kevless locks: - 8.
-Installation of a remote activated entry system at all school campuses; - Provision of a proximity card reader override code for first responders during tactical critical incidents; - 10.
+Security cameras in all schools and on all busses; - Kevless locks: - 8.
+Installation of a remote activated entry system at all school campuses; - 9.
+Provision of a proximity card reader override code for first responders during tactical responses related to critical incidents; - 10.
 Implementation of a false alarm reduction program; - 11.
-Mandating monthly safety inspections by each school's administration; and - 12.
-Linked resources for students, parents, and educators on the Student Affairs web page which addresses a variety of safety-related topics ranging from anti-bullying initiatives to emergency preparedness.
+Mandating monthly safety inspections by each school's administration; and all campuses participate in self-assessment activities that require monthly safety inspections which meet or exceed mandates issued by the South Carolina Fire Marshal. - 12.
+Linked resources for students, parents, and educators on the Student Affairs' web page which address a variety of safety-related topics ranging from anti-bullying initiatives to emergency preparedness. - 13.
+All campuses have a comprehensive School Emergency Management Plan which is reviewed on a routine basis and modified as needed. - 14.
+All schools participate in a variety of emergency drills that meet or exceed state mandates - 15.
+Random campus visits are conducted by Safety and Security Department personnel in an effort to validate district protocols as well as gauge emergency response proficiencies by campus staff.